 That means families can potentially save hundreds of dollars by purchasing now for trips later in 2021 and for all of 2022 – as these tickets don’t expire until the end of 2022!

 1. Stay at a Hotel within Walking Distance

 If you’ve read one of my many posts about Disneyland, you probably know how much I recommend staying within walking distance of the parks – especially if you travel with little ones.
 Being able to come and go as you please is so important.
 Don’t make yourself reliant on unreliable or full shuttles when you are racing for rope drop or if you have a cranky little one in need of nap time ASAP.

-- Courtyard Anaheim Theme Park Entrance: Rooms that sleep 6 with a bunkbed in every room, amazing water park, bathrooms with separate shower and tub.
+- Courtyard Anaheim Theme Park Entrance: Large rooms that sleep 6 with a bunkbed in every room, amazing water park, spacious bathrooms with separate shower and tub.

 - Howard Johnson Anaheim Hotel and Water Playground: Pirate-themed water playground, microwaves and mini fridge in every room, family suites available.